-Why invest: With a CD, the bank promises to pay you a set rate of interest over a specified term if you leave the CD intact until the term ends.
+Why invest: If you leave the CD intact until the term ends the bank promises to pay you a set rate of interest over the specified term.

 Some savings accounts pay higher rates of interest than some CDs, but those so-called high-yield accounts may require a large deposit.

-Money market funds are pools of CDs, short-term bonds and other low-risk investments grouped together to create diversification without much risk, and are typically sold by brokerage firms and mutual fund companies.
+Money market funds are pools of CDs, short-term bonds and other low-risk investments grouped together to diversify risk, and are typically sold by brokerage firms and mutual fund companies.

 Why invest: Unlike a CD, a money market fund is liquid, which means you typically can take out your funds at any time without being penalized.

 Risk: Money market funds usually are pretty safe, says Ben Wacek, founder and financial planner of Guide Financial Planning in Minneapolis.

 “The bank tells you what rate you’ll get, and its goal is that the value per share won’t be less than $1,” he says.

 The U.S. Treasury also issues Treasury bills, Treasury notes, Treasury bonds and Treasury inflation-protected securities, or TIPS:

 - Treasury bills mature in one year or sooner.

 - Treasury notes stretch out up to 10 years.